rodkin-yevhenii/training-features/README.md

 ## Dashdoard

-The plugin register a new page with custom dashboard in the Posts menu.
+The plugin adds a new admin page with a custom dashboard under the Posts menu.

 ![](https://github.com/rodkin-yevhenii/training-features/blob/images/posts-popularity-analysis/dashboard.png)

-There are you can find anatics data with total views number.
-The site administator can clear all data (red button).
+On this page, you can access analytics data, including total view counts.
+The site administrator has the option to clear all data by clicking the red button.

 **Feel free to use**:
 - Search;